openzipkin/zipkin-go/README.md

 #### HTTP Reporter
 Most common Reporter type used by Zipkin users transporting Spans to the Zipkin server using JSON over HTTP.
+The reporter holds a buffer and reports to the backend asynchronously, you can se the default values [here](https://github.com/openzipkin/zipkin-go/blob/master/reporter/http/http.go#L20).

 #### Kafka Reporter
 High performance Reporter transporting Spans to the Zipkin server using a Kafka Producer digesting JSON V2 Spans.
+The reporter uses the [Sarama async producer](https://godoc.org/github.com/Shopify/sarama#AsyncProducer) underneath.

 ## usage and examples
 *todo*